History of Tyler Herro in Timeline

 On October 17, 2017, Tyler Herro de-committed from the University of Wisconsin.

-On October 31, 2017, John Calipari offered Tyler Herro a scholarship to play for the University of Kentucky.
+On October 31, 2017, Kentucky coach John Calipari offered Tyler Herro a scholarship to play for the University of Kentucky.

 November 14, 2017: Signed with Kentucky

-On November 14, 2017, Tyler Herro signed his letter of intent with the University of Kentucky.
+On November 14, 2017, Tyler Herro officially signed his letter of intent to play basketball for the University of Kentucky.

-On February 27, 2019, Tyler Herro scored a collegiate career-high 29 points for the Kentucky Wildcats, leading to a victory over the Arkansas Razorbacks.
+On February 27, 2019, Tyler Herro scored a collegiate career-high 29 points for the Kentucky Wildcats, leading them to a 70–66 comeback victory over the Arkansas Razorbacks.

 April 12, 2019: Declared for NBA Draft

-On April 12, 2019, Tyler Herro declared for the 2019 NBA draft, forgoing his final three years of college eligibility and hiring an agent.
+On April 12, 2019, Tyler Herro declared for the 2019 NBA draft, forgoing his remaining college eligibility and hiring an agent.

 On June 20, 2019, Tyler Herro was selected by the Miami Heat with the 13th overall pick in the 2019 NBA draft.